Q. I'm doing a complete restoration and I need original parts. Are your radiators factory originals?

 First: If your OEM core is a honeycomb or cellular design, we can replace it with a tube-and-fin design.
 This is not an option if you plan to enter your car into any shows.
 However, it’s both the best core for cooling your classic and also the least expensive.

 Second: We can install a 100% original-style core.
 This core will be an exact duplicate of the original.
-We have access to all 12 original honeycomb-style cores as well as cellular cores.
+We have access to over 40 original honeycomb-style cores as well as cellular cores!
 No matter what your radiator looked like originally, we can duplicate it in most cases.

-Third: As a compromise between the first two options, we can make a veneer of the original style core and internally, we would use a tubular core.
+Third: As a compromise between the first two options, we can often make a veneer of the original style core and internally, we would use a tubular core.
 This will look completely original, but be less expensive and provide better cooling.
 Unfortunately, this isn't available on all honeycomb products.

 Q. Can you improve the cooling in my car and still keep it original?